What is Shadow IT?

-Shadow IT refers to the situation in most organizations where users deploy cloud-connected apps or use cloud services within the enterprise environment without the IT department’s knowledge or consent.
+Definition: Shadow IT refers to the situation in most organisations where users deploy cloud-connected apps or use cloud services within the enterprise environment without the IT department’s knowledge or consent.
 Some shadow IT usage may be innocuous or even helpful.
 But they also create new cybersecurity risks.

-To get a more accurate understanding of who is using shadow IT apps and the risk they pose to your organization, you need answers to these questions:
+To get a more accurate understanding of who is using shadow IT apps and the risk they pose to your organisation, you need answers to these questions:

-- What are the cloud apps used in my organization?
+- What are the cloud apps used in my organisation?

 - What are the trends for SaaS adoption and usage?
 What SaaS apps are overlapping?